tiendu/tiendu.github.io/src/content/blog/2026-04-29-spark-on-slurm.md

 Create a shared directory.
 Install Java and Spark.
 Run Spark inside a Slurm allocation.
+Run a real cohort-style Spark job.
 ```

-The Spark cluster is temporary.

-It starts when the Slurm job starts.
+The Spark cluster starts when the Slurm job starts.

 It stops when the Slurm job exits.